 Test the integration

-In your Teamup Calendar, in Settings > Notifications you have an overview of all existing notifications that have been set up by all users of the calendar including the administrator and non-administrators, including Slack integrations for both the group channels and private channels, email notifications, as well as Daily Agenda.
-You can add, edit or remove any of them here.
+In your Teamup Calendar (Settings > Notifications), you have an overview of all existing notifications that have been set up by all users of the calendar including the administrator and non-administrators, including Slack integrations for both the group channels and private channels, email notifications, as well as Daily Agenda.
+You can add, edit or remove any of them here by clicking on the pencil icon listed at the right hand side of each of them.

 You may need to remove Slack integrations from your calendar for various reasons, including: